FarmBot-Docs/farmbot-developers/v14/Documentation/web-app/rest-api.md

 |alerts           |A single item in the message center.
 Only useful to site administrators.
 |corpus           |A glossary of all Celery Script node types in JSON format.
 |device           |Device account settings.
-|diagnostic_dumps |A dump of all internal FarmBot logs used to assist in troubleshooting.
 |export_data      |A dump of all the resources listed above.
 |farm_events      |Executes a sequence or regimen based on time.
 Eg: "Execute this sequence every 6 hours".
 |farmware_envs    |Key/value pairs used for persistent storage.
 |fbos_config      |Configuration for FarmBot OS.
 |firmware_config  |Configuration for the Arduino Firmware
+|folders          |Organization for sequences.
-|global_bulletins |(advanced)An anouncement intended for all users of a server
+|global_bulletins |(advanced)An announcement intended for all users of a server
 |global_config    |Configuration for all users of a server.
 |images           |Meta data about photos taken by FarmBot.
 |logs             |Messages from a device.